λ-calculus and LISP

 the

-• variable x in Lisp is written exactly the same by using the name of the variable.
+- variable x in Lisp is written exactly the same by using the name of the variable. the

-• lambda abstraction (λx.t), can be written as an ordinary function, we know from all programming languages: (define (fun x) t); or as a nameless lambda (lambda (x) t).
+- lambda abstraction (λx.t), can be written as an ordinary function, we know from all programming languages: (define (fun x) t); or as a nameless lambda (lambda (x) t). the

 So, with the help of the function Declaration and call, we will try to write a type system and will help us in the coding of the Church (You must have a tab open with Wikipedia, where it is written).
 As the author wrote the English article, this encoding allows to represent data types and operators in terms of the lambda calculus.
 We will check it.